 Classification: ghost town

-Location: Monroe Township, Perry County – Along Sunday Creek under the bridge on SR 13 near the intersection of Township Highway 295
+Location: Monroe Township, Perry County – Along Sunday Creek under the bridge on SR 13 near the intersection of Township Hwy 295

-It was a large mill community named after the family of John Hatfield (1818 – 1920) & his wife Alice (Darnell) Hatfield (1821 – 1897) who settled the land a few miles south of Corning & had nine children.
+It was a large mill town named after the family of John Hatfield (1818 – 1920) & Alice (Darnell) Hatfield (1821 – 1897).
+They settled on farmland a few miles south of Corning & had 9 children.
 The town became a transportation hub with crossroads going in all directions.
-295 was the old stagecoach road.
-There are reports that the foundation to one of the mills & a few buildings can be found in the area.
+Township Hwy 295 was an old stagecoach road.
+There are reports that the foundation to one of the Hatfield’s mills & a few buildings can be found in the area.
 Some residents stayed after the 1903 flood but everyone eventually left after flooding in later years.
 John Hatfield was buried in Dew Cemetery on Irish Ridge Rd.
-SE.

 Classification: small town

-Location: Monroe Township, Perry County – On Rt.
-13. near the intersection of Valley St.
+Location: Monroe Township, Perry County – On SR 13 at the intersection of Valley St

 It’s currently Ohio’s smallest town with 36 residents in the 2010 census.
-Rendville was established by William P. Rend (1840 – 1915), a cival war veteran who later moved to Chicago & turned into a railroad, coal, & oil tycoon.
-Rend built whatever his employees needed including grocery stores, saloons, & hotels.
-The town had around 1,000 residents at it's peak in the 1880's.
+Rendville was established by William P. Rend (1840 – 1915), a Civil war veteran who later moved to Chicago & turned into a railroad, coal, & oil tycoon.
+William built whatever his employees needed including grocery stores, saloons, & hotels.
+The town had around 1,000 residents at its peak in the 1880s.
 Rendville was hit hard by the Great Depression & has been losing residents since then.
-The town lost it's post office in the early 1980's.
-Many early settlers are buried in Rendville Cemetery at the end of Main St. off of Rt.
-13.
+The town lost its post office in the early 1980s.
+Many early settlers are buried in Rendville Cemetery at the end of Main St off of SR 13.

-Thanks to our group member Tammy Altman for providing the info on William P. Rend!
+Thanks to group member Brett Taylor, manager of Ohio Hiking Trails And Historical Sites, for providing the listing picture!
+Thanks also to group member Tammy Altman for providing the info on William P. Rend!